WCRZ

 WCRZ (107.9 FM, "Cars 108") is a commercial radio station in Flint, Michigan, broadcasting an adult contemporary format and switching to Christmas music for much of November and December.
 WCRZ is the top-rated heritage station in the market.
 Its studios and offices are on East Bristol Road in Burton, east of Flint.

-WCRZ has an effective radiated power (ERP) of 50,000 watts, the maximum for most of Michigan.
-It is the only station in Flint that broadcasts using HD Radio technology.
-The transmitter is on South Vassar Road in Burton.
+WCRZ-FM has an effective radiated power (ERP) of 50,000 watts, the maximum for most of Michigan, from a 101 m tall transmitter tower on South Vassar Road near East Bristol Road in Burton.
+It also broadcasts using HD Radio technology, with a simulcast of classic rock sister station WQUS on its second digital subchannel.

 Programming

-WCRZ has local DJs on weekdays.
+WCRZ-FM has local DJs on weekdays.
 It is also the Flint outlet for the syndicated call-in and request show, "Delilah," heard evenings.
 Cars 108 features "John Tesh, Intelligence for Your Life" during overnight hours.
 It also is the local affiliate for "American Top 40 with Ryan Seacrest."

 History

-WGMZ
+WGMZ-FM

-On November 4, 1961, the station signed on as WGMZ.
+On November 4, 1961, the station signed on as WGMZ-FM.
 It had a long-running and successful MOR/easy listening format.
 The station played quarter-hour sweeps of soft, instrumental music, mostly cover versions of popular songs, as well as Broadway and Hollywood show tunes.

-WGMZ was originally co-owned with WAMM AM 1420 (now WFLT).
-The owner of WAMM at that time sold WGMZ in 1966.
-By 1968, WGMZ was co-owned with WKMF AM 1470 (now WFNT).
+WGMZ-FM was originally co-owned with WAMM-AM (now WFLT-AM).
+The owner of WAMM-AM at that time sold WGMZ-FM in 1966.
+By 1968, WGMZ-FM was co-owned with WKMF-AM (now WFNT-AM).

-WCRZ
+WCRZ-FM

-On June 25, 1984 at 1 am, the call sign changed to WCRZ and the format became adult contemporary.
+On June 25, 1984 at 1 am, the call sign changed to WCRZ-FM and the format became adult contemporary.
 "Fame" by Irene Cara was the first song played in the new format.
-The call letters WGMZ were assumed by a station in Tuscola, Michigan, three years later, and that station is known today as WWBN, and has been a sister station to WCRZ since the mid-1990s.
+The call letters WGMZ-FM were assumed by a station in Tuscola, Michigan, three years later, and that station is known today as WWBN-FM, and has been a sister station to WCRZ since the mid-1990s.

-Since the mid-1990s, WCRZ has been the number one radio station in Flint, off and on, and was the first station in the market to broadcast in high definition.
-Since then, sister stations WWBN and WRCL have also added HD broadcasting, as has competing station WDZZ.
+Since the mid-1990s, WCRZ-FM has been the number one radio station in Flint, off and on, and was the first station in the market to broadcast in high definition.
+Since then, sister stations WWBN-FM and WRCL have also added HD broadcasting, as has competing station WDZZ-AM.

 Vandalization

-In the Spring of 1995, WCRZ went off the air for some time due to a vandalizing of the station's transmitting antenna.
+In the Spring of 1995, WCRZ-FM went off the air for some time due to a vandalizing of the station's transmitting antenna.
 During this time, the frequency of 107.9 was dark for roughly a week.
-However, sister station 101.7 (now 101.5) WWBN allowed WCRZ to share signals until repairs were made on the antenna.
+However, sister station 101.7 (now 101.5) WWBN-FM allowed WCRZ-FM to share signals until repairs were made on the antenna.